-IT for Change will be at RightsCon 2025 in Taipei (and online) from February 24-27, co-organizing key sessions on AI governance, digital trade, and labor rights alongside <A+> Alliance, and OECD Watch.
+IT for Change was at RightsCon 2025 in Taipei (and online) from February 24-27, co-organizing key sessions on AI governance, digital trade, and labor rights alongside <A+> Alliance, and OECD Watch.
 As AI, digital trade, and platformization reshape economies and societies, we must interrogate these shifts through the lens of equity, accountability, and social justice.

 Sessions Co-organized by IT for Change